trodemaster/packer-macOS-11/README.md

 # packer-macOS-11

 This a packer template for macOS 11 or 12 built on VMware fusion 12.
 It's created using the newer packer hcl2 syntax.
-These templates only support x86 platform as Apple has introdued breaking changes with the new Applesilicon platform.
+These templates only support x86 platform as Apple has introduced breaking changes with the new Applesilicon platform.

 ## Discussion thread for usage questions
 See this hashicorp discuss thread for general usage questions & answers.